kcharvey/satchmo-nogroth/README.md

 Dependencies
 ---

-Assuming you've got a working Satchmo site, there are no other dependencies besides `satchmo` and it's dependencies.
+Assuming you've got a working Satchmo site, there are no other dependencies besides `satchmo` and its dependencies.

 Development
 ---